tychen742/dataSciencePy/computer-setup.md

    information will come up, including a list of common commands.
 If this doesn't work, see additional instructions below.
 2. Instal through the [git website](https://git-scm.com/) by downloading the lastest release.

-3. Check if git and RStudio are talking to each other:
-    1. Open RStudio
-    2. File -> New Project -> Version Control -> Git
-    3. If you reach a page called `Clone Git Repository` with some fields to fill out everything is working

-If git and RStudio aren't talking to each other (i.e., you don't get the expect result from Step 3 above), try the following:

-1. Open RStudio
-2. Select the `Tools` menu -> `Global Options` -> `Git/SVN`
-3. Next to `Git executable` click `Browse`
-4. Navigate to `usr/local/bin/` and double click on `git` (this should change the value in `Git executable` from `/usr/bin/git` to `/usr/local/bin/git`)
-5. Click `OK`

 #### Linux